devolur/ossec-cookbook/README.md

 Description
 ====

-Installs OSSEC from source in a server-agent installation.
+Installs OSSEC from source in a local installation.
 See:

 http://www.ossec.net/doc/manual/installation/index.html